 The main principle is that you work for short amounts of time and that makes you way more focused than if you were lazily trying to do your tasks throughout a whole day.

 6. Clean Your Workspace

-That depends mostly on how you work.
-A lot of people don’t like working on a cluttered workspace, others don’t have a problem with it.
+This one kind of depends on how you work.
+A lot of people don’t like working in a cluttered workspace; others don’t have a problem with it.

 7. Write Healthily

 Prefer to write on a desk or even on a table – if you don’t have a desk.

 If you work on a couch all day: